Carbonfreezer/SimReinforce/README.md

 https://github.com/user-attachments/assets/0347a139-d725-4e17-ae06-412c79cfa64d

 The factory has three processing stages.
-The second stage has two working places, the first and the third one.
+The second stage has two working places; the first and the third have one each.
 Processing stages are coupled via buffers with 10 places each.
 Working on stages 1 and 3 takes 5 seconds, and on stage 2, it takes 10 seconds.
 Workers may change their working places, and the transition from stage 1 to 2 and from 2 to 3 takes 4 seconds, while the transition from stage 1 to 3 takes 8 seconds.
 Theoretically, workers can also change between the two working places at stage 2, which would take 1 second.
 The objective is now for the RL Agent to get